eea/clms-api-docs/source/download.md

 As explained in the introduction, the CLMS Website API is based on Plone so the user needs to use the `@search` endpoint to look for the items he wants to download.

-A simple search off all datasets available in the portal would be as follows:
+If you don’t know the parameters of the desired dataset, or if you want to obtain the list of available datasets to look for the desired dataset, a simple search off all datasets available in the portal would be as follows:

 ```{http:example} curl wget python-requests
     :request: ./http-examples/download-search-datasets.req